melissakipp/thelaunchmarket/README.md

 ### Goals
-- [ ]  Docker for development and deployment
+- [X]  Docker for development and deployment
+- [X]  Create a Docker Deploy/Production container